-7.6 GP Engagement
+7.6 GP engagement

 General practitioners are an essential partner in ASP as capacity remains a key issue.
 There was a meeting on 30 November 2018 with the GP forum to discuss referrals and ASP issues.
-It is recognised that we need to enable GPs to actively participate in ASP work given their key role but there are challenges in their workload as cover is needed if they attend meetings and the time of notice required.
-There is a GP representative on the APC who disseminates information through the GP information network.
+It is recognized that we need to enable GP's to actively participate in ASP work given their key role but there are challenges in their workload, cover needed if they attend meetings and the time of notice needed.
+The is a GP representative on the APC who disseminates information through the GP information network.

-Working in Partnership
+Working in partnership

-Partner agencies in the private and third sector are an integral part of the safeguarding framework in Perth and Kinross.
+Partner agencies in the private and third sector are an integral part of the safeguarding framework in Perth & Kinross.